Do you find yourself coughing and sneezing a lot more than usual at home and don’t know why?

 The most ideal situation is the leave the device running throughout the day, so that if any harmful particles enter the room, then they’re immediately captured by the machine.

-To learn more about air purifiers and how they work, you can check out our Complete Air Purifier Buying Guide, which goes over everything you could imagine about these machines.
+To learn more about air purifiers and how they work, you can check out our complete air purifier buying guide that goes over everything you could imagine about these machines.

 Or, you can jump over to our best home air purifier page to see what’s available for your home.